viniciusolzon/Profile-Readme/README.md

 ## About me:
 - :computer: Studying Data Science and Artificial Intelligence at UFPB
 - :books: Looking forward to new challenges and opportunities
-- :open_book: Currently practicing optimization and data science skills
+- :open_book: Interested in predictive and prescriptive analytics and optimization problems

 ## Coding skills:
 <div style="display: inline_block"><br>